Cultural Project

 Jorge Nesbitt was born in 1972 and lives and works in Lisbon.

-He has been exhibiting his work regularly since 1999 and since then he has participated in several individual and group exhibitions.
+He has exhibited his work regularly since 1999 and, since then, has taken part in several solo and group exhibitions.

-His work is part of several important collections, the Carmona e Costa Foundation Collection, the Ar.Co.
-Lisbon Collection, the Pedro Cabrita Reis Collection, the Joana Vasconcelos Foundation Collection, among others.
+His work is held in a number of important collections, including the Fundação Carmona e Costa Collection, the Ar.Co.
+Lisbon Collection, the Pedro Cabrita Reis Collection, and the Fundação Joana Vasconcelos Collection, among others.

-In this exhibition Jorge Nesbitt presented a set of recent works that focus on the representation of icons traditionally worked by artists over the centuries in the history of art.
+In this exhibition, Jorge Nesbitt presented a series of recent works distinguished by their depiction of icons traditionally explored by artists over centuries of art history.

 Catarina Leitão was born in Stuttgart in 1970.